Phala-Network/phala-wiki-next/content/en-us/learn/tokenomics/mining-staking.md

 ### Summary

 - A Delegator can exit staking in at most 14 days;
 - The Owner of the StakePool should take care of the Free Delegation, and introduce extra delegation or reduce mining Workers as needed.
-Or all the Workers in the pool can be forced to stop mining;
+Or all the Workers in the pool can be forced to stop mining.

 <script>
   MathJax = {